12

 🪔

-The living room had taken on a new kind of silence now— calmer, heavier.
-Like the air had heard too much to stay neutral.
+The living room had taken on a new kind of silence now.
+Everyone was seated.

 The family pandit had been called.